hsuanhauliu/life-long-learning/javascript/README.md

 This notebook was written while following this [Youtube video](https://www.youtube.com/watch?v=PkZNo7MFNFg).

 ## What is JavaScript?
 JavaScript is a programming language for the web.
-It is used to manipulate HTML and CSS, which are the two essential elements of a web page.
+It was designed to do frontend programming and manipulate web elements.
 Read more about Javascript [here](https://www.w3schools.com/whatis/whatis_js.asp).

 ## Installation
 No installation is required.
 Most, if not all, modern search engines can run Javascript code.

 ## Environment
-There are many development environment setups for JavaScript development.
+There are many setups or workflows one can use for JavaScript development.
 The most common and simplest approach would be using a HTML file and display it on your search engine.
 ![screenshot](screenshots/screenshot1.png "search engine example")

-There are online coding environment for JS development too, such as [JSFiddle](https://jsfiddle.net/) and [CodePen](https://codepen.io/pen/).
+There are online coding environments for JS development too, such as [JSFiddle](https://jsfiddle.net/) and [CodePen](https://codepen.io/pen/).
 ![screenshot](screenshots/screenshot2.png "codepen example")

-The easiest approach that I personally like the most would be using [Node.js](https://nodejs.org/en/) which allows you to run your JS code in your terminal.
+The easiest approach that I personally like the most would be using [Node.js](https://nodejs.org/en/), which allows you to run your JS code in the terminal.
 ![screenshot](screenshots/screenshot3.png "nodejs example")

 ## Basics